near/multichain-gas-station-contract/README.md

 Transaction breakdown:

 1. The first transaction is a call to the `create_transaction` function.
-This function accepts an EVM transaction request payload and a deposit amount (to pay for gas on the foreign chain) and returns an `id` and a `pending_transactions_count`.
+This function accepts an EVM transaction request payload, an NFT chain key token ID (must have been previously [approved](./nft_key/README.md#approvals) to the gas station smart contract), and a deposit amount (to pay for gas on the foreign chain) and returns an `id` and a `pending_transactions_count`.
 2. The second transaction is a call to the `sign_next` function.
 This function accepts the `id` returned in step 1 and returns a signed payload.
 This payload is the gas funding transaction, transferring funds from a paymaster account on the foreign chain to the user's account on the foreign chain.
 It must be submitted to the foreign chain before the second signed payload.
 3. The third transaction is another call to the `sign_next` function, identical to the one before.
 This function accepts an `id` and returns a signed payload.
 This payload is the signed user transaction.